RoboSense-LiDAR/ros_rslidar/readme.md

 #### 1. Prerequisites
 (1) Install a ubuntu PC.
 We suggested Ubuntu 14.04 or Ubuntu 16.04.
 Please do not use virtual machine.
 (2) Install ros full-desktop version.
-We tried Indigo and Kinect.
+We tried Indigo and Kinetic.
 (3) Please also install libpcap-dev.

 ####  2. Install